pettepiero/Dial-a-ride/README.md

 ```
 python cvrptw.py
 ```
-A description of these options is available running the following command, but most of there are still work in progress..
+A description of these options is available running the following command, but most of these are still work in progress..

 ```
 python cvrptw.py --help